Women in Super is a national advocacy and networking group that works to improve women's retirement outcomes.

 As a not-for-profit, Women in Super (WIS) advocates for a super system void of gender-based inequality by working on behalf of its members and women generally with government, unions, employer organisations, regulators and superannuation funds.

-With almost 3,000 members across Australia, WIS provides professional development, networking and career progression opportunities to assist these members in gaining opportunities to develop broader business, professional and personal networks.
+With almost 3,000 members across Australia, WIS provides professional development, networking and career progression opportunities to assist these members in developing broader professional and personal networks.
 Furthermore, WIS strongly supports and encourages the appointment of women to superannuation fund boards, and works with other organisations and stakeholders to achieve this.